hoaitran308/hoaitran308/README.md

 - 👋 Hi, I’m @hoaitran308 aka Hoai Tran.
-- 📫 You can contact me by facebook (fb.com/VanHoai.308) or email (tranvanhoai.tt4@gmail.com).
+- 📫 You can contact me via facebook (fb.com/VanHoai.308) or email (tranvanhoai.tt4@gmail.com).
 - <3 Hope you have a nice day!

 <!---